OfficeDev/office-js-docs-pr/docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md

     ```

    > [!NOTE]
-   > The `/1/` in front of `office.js` in the CDN URL specifies to use the latest incremental release within version 1 of Office.js.
+   > The `/1/` in the `office.js` in the CDN URL specifies to use the latest incremental release within version 1 of Office.js.

 ### Update the manifest file in your project to use schema version 1.1